 Five items filmmakers can use instead of expensive gear

 Making movies as an amateur can be expensive.
 Between the costs of talent and crew, all the props and locations you’ll use, and the gear you’ll need to film it with, expenses can quickly hit the roof.
-Gear can be especially expensive – a good camera can cost thousands of dollars, and on top of that you’ll need a tripod, boom or Lavalier microphone, back-up batteries, extra memory cards, and any extras you might need like dolly tracks.
+Gear can be especially expensive – even the cheapest filmmaking camera can cost thousands of dollars, and on top of that you’ll need a tripod, boom or Lavalier microphone, back-up batteries, extra memory cards, and any extras you might need like dolly tracks.

 This can put off many prospective filmmakers – but it doesn’t need to deter you.
 There are many ordinary household objects that double as useful pieces of film gear and they barely cost a dollar.

 The camera is usually the most expensive piece of gear, as visuals are obviously vital to the movie you’re trying to make.
 But the solution is in your pocket (or at the bottom of your bag or in your bra – we won’t judge).
 The technology on your handheld device is fast catching up to standard cameras – the newest iPhones and Samsung devices have 12-megapixel cameras, and they get better with each new device.

 If Steven Soderbergh can film Unsane on an iPhone, you can shoot your amateur movie on one easily.
 As a bonus, portable power banks and external storage devices can be bought easily, overcoming some of the biggest limitations on cameras, and there are some great apps for editing your footage on the device.